Search

 Search the Herefordshire and Worcestershire Health and Care NHS Trust website

-Special School Nursing
+Specialist School Nursing - Worcestershire

 • About the service

-• How to refer
+• How to access the service

-Contact the Neighbourhood Teams
+• Contact the team

 About the service

-The Special School Nurse will assess the health care needs of children and young people on school entry.
-They will provide training to school staff to ensure school staff can provide care needs safely within the school setting.
-This will support the child or young person to achieve their full potential in both education and wellbeing.
+We look at the health care needs of your child when they start school.
+They will give training to school staff.
+This is so school staff can safely look after your child at school.
+This will support them to achieve their full potential in both education and wellbeing.
 The team also provides Health Education to promote healthy lifestyles.

-• Registered Learning Disability
+• Registered learning disability

-• Registered Children’s Nurse
+• Registered children’s nurse

-• Registered General Nurse
+• Registered general nurse

 • Clinical assessment and planning care of all New starters within school.